Joy Reid: Reception and honors

+In 2015, Reid gave the inaugural Ida B. Wells lecture at Wake Forest University's Anna Julia Cooper Center.
 In 2016, The Hollywood Reporter said she had the "ability to break down complex issues in a way that makes them digestible and accessible."
 In 2018, The New York Times stated that "Ms. Reid, the daughter of immigrants, has emerged as a 'heroine' of the anti-Trump 'resistance'."

 Reid was a 2003 Knight Center for Specialized Journalism fellow.
 In 2018, Reid was nominated for three NABJ Salute to Excellence Awards.
-One for her segment where a pastor is pulled to safety at the Charlottesville white nationalist march, for Reid's reporting on the damage caused by the hurricanes to the US Virgin Islands and lastly for the segment that won her an award Tragedy of ‘Time: The Kalief Browder Story’ where Reid sat down with Kalief's brother Deion Browder and filmmaker Julia Mason.
+One for her segment where a pastor is pulled to safety at the Charlottesville white nationalist march, for Reid's reporting on the damage caused by the hurricanes to the US Virgin Islands and lastly for the segment that won her an award Tragedy of 'Time: The Kalief Browder Story' where Reid sat down with Kalief's brother Deion Browder and filmmaker Julia Mason.
 In 2016, she received the Women's Media Center's Carol Jenkins Visible and Powerful Media Award.

 Controversies

+Deleted blog controversies

 In late 2017, and again in April 2018, Twitter user @Jamie_maz reproduced posts written between 2007 and 2009 on Reid's former blog Reid Report which, as The Nation described it, "us[ed] the trope of gay sex to mock politicians and journalists."
 Following criticism, Reid apologized, calling the posts "insensitive, tone-deaf and dumb."
 A second batch of posts gained attention, which described kissing between men as disgusting to straight people, accused gay men of being "attracted to very young, post-pubescent types", and declared opposition to same-sex marriage.
 In one post, Reid wrote about her views: "Does that make me homophobic?
 Probably."
-Reid claimed she did not remember making those posts, and asked lawyers to investigate if her blog or its archives might have been hacked, though Wayback Machine, where the posts had been found, said it detected no evidence of hacking in the archived versions of her site.
+Reid claimed she did not remember making those posts, and asked lawyers to investigate if her blog or its archives might have been hacked, though the Wayback Machine, where the posts had been found, said it detected no evidence of hacking in the archived versions of her site.
 The second batch of posts prompted LGBT advocacy group PFLAG to rescind its plan to give Reid an award, and The Daily Beast to suspend future columns from her.
 An analysis published by The Daily Beast thoroughly disputed her claims of being a victim of hacking.
 Reid opened the April 28, 2018, edition of AM Joy with an apology.
 Responses to her apology tended to be divided along party lines.